 Rick continues to put his feet to work for the less fortunate by running for various charities.
 He understands that the Lord Jesus has given him a special talent as well as a platform to reach and help others, so he continues to raise awareness and funds for these various organizations.
 Two such examples are the Kansas City Rescue Mission and the Free Wheelchair Mission.

 Rick is an ordained minister and an associate pastor at Abundant Life Church in Lee's Summit Missouri.
-In addition, he is a chaplain with the Kansas City Rescue Mission.

 For more information, please contact Rick directly at email@example.com

 Rick Roeber Testimony - The 700 Club